 - Children affected by information regarding sexual abuse of a child and/or who may have been the confidant of a disclosure provided that the relevant authorities have been informed.

-A parent can book an individual face to face appointment for support through our Helpline (Lo Call 1890 924 567).
-Parents are advised not to bring children to this parent only sessions.
+A parent can book an individual face to face appointment for support through our Care Line (0818 924 567).
+Parents are advised not to bring children to these parent only sessions.
 In your meeting you may speak with one of our therapists about referring your child.
 All children attending CARI need to have been assessed by the local social work department, a specialised assessment unit or the Gardaí before engaging in therapy.
 In your meeting our therapist will help you in making a request for one of these professionals to refer your child to CARI.
 Where sexual abuse is alleged CARI can only take on cases where the assessment outcome has been confirmed or inconclusive.

 It is important in therapy that the child is offered consistent weekly appointments at the same day and time.
 While your child is on the waiting list it means there is no therapist currently available to offer your child this consistent therapeutic space.
 When you are offered appointments this is because our therapists may have occasional short term spaces in their work schedule where they can offer meetings with parents or professionals to enable a parent to feel supported during the intervening period.
 Attending meetings with a therapist while your child is on the waiting list is a good opportunity for you to support your child while they are waiting to be seen.